johnbender/writing/_posts/2014-06-22-complexity-how-hard-is-that-climb.md

 The distinction between these two characterizations may seem like a minor detail especially given that solving the optimization version gives you an answer to the decision version.
 Later we'll see the fact that the decision version has a yes or no answer is important when we talk about a problem being "in NP" in the same way that mountain X was discovered to be "in WD".

 The final bit of required preamble is the Turing machine.
 I am going to assume some familiarity with Turing machines for the sake of space but when we talk about algorithms and their complexity we're talking about those algorithms and a corresponding Turing machine.
-The choice of the Turing machine as the model for discussions in complexity is due to it's incredibly robust and universal nature [church turing, how to mess with a turing machine] though we won't explore that here.
+The choice of the Turing machine as the model for discussions in complexity is due to it's incredibly robust and universal nature [church turing, how to mess with a Turing machine] though we won't explore that here.
+In particular we can feel confident that when we say a Turing machine operates in polynomial time it isn't due to some cleverness that we employed in the construction of the Turing machine [simulation slowdown citation].

 ## Polynomial Time